Johnny Knoxville

-Knoxville has had acting roles in films such as Men in Black II (2002), A Dirty Shame and Walking Tall (both 2004), The Dukes of Hazzard, The Ringer, and a cameo role as a sleazy corporate president of a skateboard company in Lords of Dogtown (all 2005), The Last Stand (2013), Skiptrace (2016), and the television series Reboot (2022).
+Knoxville has had acting roles in films Men in Black II (2002), A Dirty Shame and Walking Tall (both 2004), The Dukes of Hazzard, The Ringer, and a cameo role as a sleazy corporate president of a skateboard company in Lords of Dogtown (all 2005), The Last Stand (2013), Skiptrace (2016), and the television series Reboot (2022).
 He also voiced Leonardo in Teenage Mutant Ninja Turtles (2014).

 Early life

-Knoxville was born Philip John Clapp ("P.J.") in Knoxville, Tennessee.
-His father, Philip (19352018), was a tire and car salesman, and his mother, Lemoyne Clapp (née Houck; 19382017), taught Sunday school.
+Knoxville was born Philip John Clapp in Knoxville, Tennessee, on March 11, 1971, the son of Sunday school teacher Lemoyne (née Houck; 1938–2017) and car and tire salesman Philip Clapp (1935–2018).
 He has two older sisters.

-Knoxville credits a copy of Jack Kerouac's On the Road, given to him by his cousin, singer-songwriter Roger Alan Wade, with giving him the acting bug.
+His cousin, singer-songwriter Roger Alan Wade, gave him a copy of Jack Kerouac's book On the Road.
+He credits this with sparking his interest in acting.

-Knoxville attended South-Doyle High School in Knoxville.
-While in high school, he played on the baseball team where he was named All-Knoxville Interscholastic League Honorable Mention and played in the Knoxville Area All Star game as a pitcher.
+Knoxville attended South-Young High School (now South-Doyle High School) in Knoxville, where he played on the baseball team and was named All-Knoxville Interscholastic League Honorable Mention.
+He also played in the Knoxville Area All Star game as a pitcher.
 After graduating in 1989, he moved to California to become an actor.
-In the beginning, Knoxville appeared mostly in commercials and made several minor appearances as an extra.

-When the "big break" he sought eluded him, he decided to create his own opportunities by writing and pitching article ideas to various magazines.
+He began appearing in commercials and as an extra, including a job as Keanu Reeves's stand-in on the 1992 Francis Ford Coppola film Bram Stoker's Dracula.
+When the breakthrough role he sought eluded him, he decided to create his own opportunities by writing and pitching article ideas to various magazines.
 An idea to test self-defense equipment on himself captured the interest of Jeff Tremaine's skateboarding magazine Big Brother, and the stunts were filmed and included in Big Brother's "Number Two" video.

 Career

+Jackass

 Knoxville is responsible for many of the ideas in Jackass, and is often seen as the de facto leader of the crew.
 The show is directed by Jeff Tremaine, who produced a pilot that used footage from Big Brother and Bam Margera's CKY videos.

 With help from Tremaine's friend, film director Spike Jonze, they pitched a series to various networks.
 A deal was made with MTV and Jackass was born.
+He starred in Jackass: The Movie, Jackass Number Two, Jackass 2.5, Jackass 3D (which marked the 10th anniversary of the franchise), Jackass 3.5, Jackass Forever, and Jackass 4.5.

 Knoxville also participated in the Gumball 3000 for Jackass along with co-stars Steve-O, Chris Pontius, Jackass director Jeff Tremaine, and cinematographer Dimitry Elyashkevich.
 Prior to Jackass premiering on MTV, Knoxville and company turned down an offer to perform their stunts for Saturday Night Live on a weekly basis, though Knoxville later hosted a 2005 episode of the show.